rangle/ngcourse/handout/01-introduction.md

 Call backs can become very complex quickly.
 An alternative to call backs is promises.

-## Introduction to the Angular Framework
+#Part 3: Introduction to the Angular Framework

 Angular is an open source JavaScript application framework backed by Google.
 It offers a client side Model-View-Controller (MVC) framework that simplies application development